Home

 Micromanaging an owner insults them.
 Delegating to a beginner abandons them.
 Both disengage.
 Read the stage first.

-The four named styles are the Situational Leadership model of Paul Hersey and Ken Blanchard, which pairs each style with a person's readiness for the task at hand.
-It is the same idea as Andy Grove's task-relevant maturity, from High Output Management.
+The four named styles come from Paul Hersey and Ken Blanchard's Situational Leadership model, which pairs each style with a person's readiness for the task at hand.
+It is the same idea as Andy Grove's task-relevant maturity in High Output Management.

 09